CumulusNetworks/docs/content/cumulus-linux-510/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{< tabs "750 ">}}
 {{< tab "Job Management Tool ">}}

-The following example configures `profile1` and sets the sampling interval to 1000, the traffic class to 0, 3, and 7, and the type of data to collect to transferred bytes (`tx-byte`) and traffic class occupancy (`tc-occupancy`):
+The following example configures `profile1` and sets the sampling interval to 1000, the traffic class to 0, 3, and 7, and the type of data to collect to traffic class occupancy (`tc-occupancy`):

 ```
-cumulus@switch:~$ cl-hft-tool profile-add --profile profile1 --counter tx-byte, tc-occupancy --tc 0-3,7 --interval 1000
+cumulus@switch:~$ cl-hft-tool profile-add --name profile1 --counter tc-occupancy --tc 0-3,7 --interval 1000
 ```

-The following example configures `profile2` and sets the sampling interval to 1000, the traffic class to 1-9, and the type of data to collect to received bytes (`rx-byte`):
+The following example configures `profile2` and sets the sampling interval to 1000, the traffic class to 1-9, and the type of data to collect to received bytes (`rx-byte`) and transferred bytes (`tx-byte`):

 ```
-cumulus@switch:~$ cl-hft-tool profile-add --profile profile2 --counter rx-byte --tc 1-9 --interval 1000
+cumulus@switch:~$ cl-hft-tool profile-add --name profile2 --counter rx-byte, tx-byte --tc 1-9 --interval 1000
 ```

-To delete a profile, run the `cl-hft-tool profile-delete --profile <profile>` command:
+To delete a profile, run the `cl-hft-tool profile-delete --name <profile-id>` command:

 ```
-cumulus@switch:~$ cl-hft-tool profile-delete --profile profile1
+cumulus@switch:~$ cl-hft-tool profile-delete --name profile1
 ```

-To delete all profiles, run the `cl-hft-tool profile-delete --profile all` command.
+To delete all profiles, run the `cl-hft-tool profile-delete --name all` command.

 {{< /tab >}}
 {{< tab "File Configuration ">}}